-If a Medicaid recipient for whom polycarbonate lenses are not medically necessary chooses to pay the eye wear provider out-of-pocket for an "upgrade" from CR-39 to polycarbonate, he/she may be permitted to do so.
-The provider shall have the recipient or legal guardian sign an agreement stating the payment is an uncoerced choice for the upgrade and that he/she understands and assumes the responsibility for payment for the services.
+NOTE: If a Medicaid recipient for whom polycarbonate lenses are not medically necessary chooses to pay the eyewear provider out-to-pocket for an "upgrade" from CR-39 to polycarbonate, he/she may be permitted to do so.
+The provider shall have the recipient or legal guardian sign an agreement stating payment is an un-coerced choice for the upgrade and that he/she understands and assumes the responsibility for payment for the services.